GabeScott/standard-works-vault/General Conference/1997 April - A Righteous Choice.md

 I thought about this for several weeks and came to my final decision.
 I decided to quit basketball and go to seminary.
 I knew that if I chose basketball over seminary it would be pretty sad and embarrassing at seminary graduation.
 I didn’t want to watch others graduate when I couldn’t.
 Maybe that was the misery my mom was talking about.
 I decided that I should get my priorities straight.
 Even though I love basketball so much, first things first.
 I am hoping to make the basketball team next year.
 As I plan my schedule, I am making sure that I won’t have to drop seminary again in order to practice.

 Right now I’m back in seminary.
 I have a great teacher, a fun class, and I’m very proud of myself for making the right decision.
-This experience reminds me of a scripture found in Matthew 6:33 [Matt.
-6:33]: “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
+This experience reminds me of a scripture found in Matthew 6:33 \[[[Matthew 6.33|Matt.
+6:33]]\]: “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”

-In my native language, I would like to bear my testimony.
-[Sister Lavatai then spoke the italicized text in Samoan.]
-I know this Church is true.
+In my native language, I would like to bear my testimony. \[Sister Lavatai then spoke the italicized text in Samoan.\] *I know this Church is true.
 Its doctrines are true.
-I am grateful for this Young Women program, for it has taught us many things to improve our lives.
+I am grateful for this Young Women program, for it has taught us many things to improve our lives.*

 I know this gospel is true.
 It has helped me a lot throughout my life.
 I know our leaders are here to help us.
 I love you all.
 In the name of Jesus Christ, amen.